-The KUMC Human Research Protection Program is responsible to the federal government for all human subjects research conducted by our faculty, staff or students, regardless of whether it is on our campus or in collaboration with another institution.
+The KUMC Human Research Protection Program is accountable to the federal government for all human subjects research conducted by our faculty, staff or students, regardless of whether it is on our campus or in collaboration with another institution.

 Collaborations involving investigators from KUMC and KU - Lawrence require approval from only one IRB.
 Administrators from the two IRBs will determine which IRB conducts the review, based upon the location of the research activities and the location of the subject population.

 KUMC is responsible for research conducted by our graduate students regardless of where it takes place.
-KUMC distance learners who conduct their master's or doctoral research at their home institution should consult with their advisors and with the HSC / IRB Office as the project is being developed.
+KUMC distance learners who conduct their master's or doctoral research at their home institution should consult with their advisors and with the IRB Office as the project is being developed.
 Single IRB review is generally feasible.